LLNL/shroud/docs/fortran.rst

 Generic Interfaces
 ------------------

 Shroud has the ability to create generic interfaces for the routines that are being wrapped.
 The generic intefaces groups several functions under a common name.
 The compiler will then call the corresponding function based on the argument types used to call the generic function.

+In several cases generic interfaces are automatically created.
+Function overloading and default arguments both create generic interfaces.

 Grouping Functions Together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first case allows multiple C wrapper routines to be called by the same name.
 This is done by setting the *F_name_generic* format field.

 .. code-block:: yaml